 - Under the long-term policy, you can get either a third-party liability insurance or a comprehensive insurance policy that covers your own damage as well.
 Either way, you will save on premium.

-- As per IRDAI terms, the long-term policy, once issued, cannot be cancelled by the insurance provider for the duration of the policy.
+- As per IRDAI terms, the long-term policy, once issued, cannot be cancelled by for the duration of the policy.
 The only exception to this is if your vehicle suffers from total destruction.

 - No Claims Bonus is also accrued in a long-term policy, but in a better than a regular annual policy.
 You could get up to 40% NCB at the end of 3 years compared to 35% in a 1-year policy.
 Many insurers also offer riders that keep the NCB intact if you make only 1 claim in the 3-year period.